-The Achilles tendon crosses the black of the heel, which means it rides over the bone as the muscle contracts and stretches.
-Inflammation of the Achilles tendon can be very painful; all of the body’s weight is supported by this structure and footwear often presses against this area.
-Repetitive stress to the tendon can lead to inflammation that causes additional irritation and further inflammation.
+The Achilles tendon crosses the back of the heel.
+When muscle contracts it rides over the bone.
+Inflammation of the Achilles tendon is usually very painful.
+All the weight of the body is supported by this structure and footwear usually presses against the area.
+Repetitive stress into the Achilles tendon may result in inflammation which causes further inflammation and irritation.

 Cause of injury

-Repetitive stress from running and jumping activities.
-Improper footwear or awkward landing pattern of the foot during running.
-Untreated injuries to the calf or Achilles tendon.
+Repetitive stress from jumping and running.
+Improper footwear or wrong landing pattern of the foot when running.
+Achilles tendon and calf Untreated injuries.

-Inflammation in the tendon can lead to deterioration of the tendon and eventual rupture if left untreated.
-Inflammation may lead to tightening of the tendon and attached muscle which could lead to tearing.
+If left untreated inflammation in the tendon may result in deterioration of the tendon and rupture.
+Inflammation can lead to tightening of the tendon and attached muscle which could lead to tearing.

-Rest, reducing or discontinuing the offending activity.
-Ice.
-Anti-inflammatory medication.
-Then heat and massage to promote blood flow and healing.
+Ice treatment.
+Rest, reduce or stop any sports activities.
+Anti-inflammatory diet or medication.
+Then heat and massage to encourage blood circulation and healing.

-After a period of rest, usually lasting 5-10 days, gentle stretching and strengthening exercises can be initiated.
-Heat may be used on the tendon before activity to warm-up, along with strengthening and stretching exercises for the calves, will help prevent tendinitis of the Achilles tendon.
+After a rest period of 5-10 days stretching and strengthening exercises can be beneficial.
+Heat treatment on the tendon could be used to warm the tendon properly before exercising.
+Proper warm-up, together with stretching and strengthening exercises for the calves.
+It will help prevent tendinitis of the Achilles tendon.

-Tendinitis seldom has lingering effects if treated properly.
-Tendinitis may take from five days to several weeks to heal but rarely needs surgery to repair it.
+Tendinitis usually heal well.
+Tendinitis can take from five days to several weeks to heal properly.
+Occasionally needs surgery to repair it.